 - FR 5.56

-XM4 - best Assault Rifle in Season 6
+Cooper Carbine - Best Assault Rifle in Warzone

 The XM4 has really been through the wringer over the past few months.
 Cold War's base Assault Rifle has seen as many adjustments as any weapon in Warzone, dipping in and out of the meta on a monthly basis.
-In Season 6, however, it is firmly solidified as a top rifle in Warzone.
-The XM4 excels up close and at long range, has perfectly manageable recoil, and strong enough base handling and mobility to achieve best-in-class flexiblity.
+Now it is firmly solidified as a top rifle in Warzone.
+The XM4 excels up close and at long range, has perfectly manageable recoil, and features strong enough base handling and mobility to achieve best-in-class flexiblity.

 To be fair, there are rifles that can be better optimized for extremely close or long ranges.
 This is the most balanced the class has ever been, and many weapons have standout ranges.
 The XM4, however, is neck-and-neck with the best of them in any fight you can find.
-From an all-around perspective, this is the best Assault Rifle in Warzone Season 6.
+From an all-around perspective, this remains one of the best Assault Rifles in Warzone.

 If you still want to give it a shot, check out the best Warzone XM4 loadout guide.